Advanced Nurse Practitioner (ANP) by Chase Medical

-Are you an Advanced Nurse Practitioner interested in a new permanent position and looking to join a patient-focused team that will value your skills and experience?
+Are you an Advanced Nurse Practitioner interested in a new permanent position and looking to join a thriving GP practice that will value your skills and experience?

-If so, an amazing opportunity has become available at one of our currently expanding GP surgeries in Coventry for an Advanced Nurse Practitioner.
-The well-established practice holds excellent reviews and has maintained a Good CQC report for many years.
+If so, Chase Medical is offering a great position at a Training Practice in Birmingham.
+The currently expanding surgery is looking to welcome an experienced Advanced Nurse Practitioner with Independent Prescribing and Minor Illness qualifications to its ambitious and patient-focused team.

+The role is full-time ideally, however part-time applicants are still encouraged to apply, as flexible working pattern can be discussed.

 Benefits: